tomfielden/TerikoTableau/README.md

 The ".tfl" workflows must not be run directly.
 Instead, open it and export it to ".tflx" files and run that instead.
 What happening is that the ".tfl" file needs to pick up and "package" some local data found in the Excel file/workbook,

-* IPS_Product_Details.xls
+These are the three mapping files to convert and coalesce names from the related Tableau source fields

-The Excel workbook contains two sheets/tables,
+* Manufacturer.csv

-* Manufacturers
+* Distributor.csv
-* Distributors
+* Sector.csv

-These sheets/tables are used by the Prep Builder workflows.
-In general local data (such as Excel) is read dynamically by the ".tfl" workflows and then packaged into the ".tflx" workflows.
+These files are used by the Prep Builder workflows.
+In general local data (such as CSV) is read dynamically by the ".tfl" workflows and then packaged into the ".tflx" workflows.
 The significance of these files will be explained in detail below.

 For historical and technical reference there is a "Prep Flows/Backup" subdirectory containing early versions of the main Prep Builder workflows.